ethanwillis/slate/source/index.html.md

       <yellow>Required</yellow>
     </parameter>
     <desc>
-      id attribute if html tag where widget will be rendered.
+      id attribute of the html tag where widget will be rendered.
     </desc>
   </item>
   <item>